 Stamped Concrete Driveway VS Pavers and Cobblestones

 This is really somewhat subjective and depends on a person, though most agree that nothing beats the real thing.
 By appearance, it’s very close to being real.
-There has been stamped concrete driveways which try to copy the look of exterior wood plank floors and the like.
+There have been stamped concrete driveways which try to copy the look of exterior wood plank floors and the like.
 This appears good by itself, though you will not think of it as real wood planks.
 Due to this, people should get a stamped concrete driveway which isn’t trying so hard to look like something else entirely.
 Your stamped concrete driveway could have any kind of pattern, texture, and or color you want, as long as it still looks like a driveway.

 Is DIY Concrete Stamping Feasible?
-Well most people would say no. Laying down a stamped concrete driveway requires an expert Sydney concrete company to utilize their experience and skills.
-Apart from that you need special equipment and trained personnel of up to 4 people to make it work right.
+Well, most people would say no. Laying down a stamped concrete driveway requires an expert Sydney concrete company to utilize their experience and skills.
+Apart from that, you need special equipment and trained personnel of up to 4 people to make it work right.
 Steer away from fatigue and frustration and just hire a competent concrete contractor who has enough experience for laying a stamped concrete driveway.

 • Have cement poured on the prepared surface.
 The material must be no less than 4 inches thick at all levels.

 • Choose and add the pigment.
-Pigment or one color can be added either while mixing or also after the pouring of concrete.
+The pigment or one color can be added either while mixing or also after the pouring of concrete.
 The initial technique is known as integral coloring and the next technique known as broadcast or surface coloring.
 The latter technique requires evenly distributing dry color over the surface of the cement.

 • Use of a release agent.
 A release agent enables any texturizing mats to be removed without damaging the dry concrete.